frost-team/doctor500.github.io/about.md

 itu hanya segelintir ilmu yang saya pelajari di dunia ini, dan saya ingin belajar lebih banyak lagi dan memperdalam lagi ilmu yang sudah saya dapat.

-> that just a little knowledge what I learned from this world, and I want to stuy more and more.
+> that just a little knowledge what I learned from this world, and I want to study more and more.